DanishKodeMonkey/odin-hash-maps/README.md

 - **Buckets**: Storage elements used to store our elements.
 They function like arrays.
 For a specific key, we decide which bucket to use for storage through our hash function.

 This is possible due to the nature of the hashing process, where different parts of a string are converted to a set of numbers.
-This is done through a pure function that always outputs the same hash code for the same value.
+This is because the hashing function is deterministic, and so it always outputs the same hash code for the same value.
 However, this is a one-way process.

 For instance, taking an example from The Odin Project course, converting the name "Carlos Smith" to a hash could be done by returning the string index at the first letter of both the first and last names, outputting "CS".